sooriyaarachchi/pybites.github.io-src/content/pep8.md

 	autocmd FileType python map <buffer> ,f :call Flake8()<CR>

+Another linter is [pylint](https://www.pylint.org) but I have not used that.
+What is your favorite linter?

 ## Wrapping it up

+Always follow the PEP 8 style guide when writing Python code.

+Therefor keep a copy of PEP8 at hand and review it often to ingrain its recommendations.
+It makes code cleaner and collaboration easier.

-Following PEP8 leads to code that is more easy to read an maintain.
-PEP8 is required reading for any Python developer.
-Read the full doc and start using it in your code.
-Using a linter tool is the best way to train yourself.
+Using a linter tool is the best way to remind/ train yourself.
 Just google for plugins / integration with your favorite editor.

 Any feedback, questions or experiences, use the comments below.